freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 12/05/2022 News flash: Surrounding yourself with people that are richer than you will not make you rich.
+Hope is pointless without action.
+Stop fudding yourself.

 + 11/25/2022 Now that Thanksgiving is over, can we get back to fudding crypto?
 I mean Pulsechain is one day closer every day, all day.

 + 11/22/2022 Crypto is dead but the ponzi unsustainable market and terribly over leveraged businesses are alive and well.